 - October-November is the warm (read: hot) dry season and everything is now very dry.
-The wildebeest are coming back from Kenya during part of this period and the best place to see them is in the northern Serengeti.
+The wildebeest are almost all back from Kenya and move towards the south-east from the northern Serengeti.
 It’s calmer than from June to September.

 - December (and part of January) is the short rain season but unlike the heavy rain season, this is most often not a reason to stay at home.
 The Christmas holidays are peak season and especially in the more luxurious lodges prices are often even higher than June-September.
 From a wildlife perspective this is definitely not a bad time but if you’re on a budget or like a bit more intimacy, you might want to pick another moment.

 I’ll be writing a separate article about this, so stay tuned!